gcb-hub/BLISS/README.md

 ### Identifying protein-trait associations

-To identify protein-trait associations, execute the BLISS.test.R script using data for chromosome 22 as shown below:
+To identify protein-trait associations, execute the `BLISS_Association.R` script using data for chromosome 22 as shown below:

 ```
 Rscript BLISS_Association.R \